 Some failures are hard to account for and probably reflect the body’s inability to heal adequately around the implant.
 This can present early on with a failure to integrate or can occur after the first year as the attachment between the implant and the bone rapidly breaks down.
 Your general health can impact on your ability to heal and significant changes in your health (diabetes, coronary disease etc) can impact on the health of the tissues around an implant.

 It is very rare for any restoration placed on either an implant or a natural tooth to be thought of as a “restoration for life”.
 For this reason we always need to plan ways to minimise the impact of the dentistry we are doing and plan for future dental needs, albeit perhaps in 10 -15 years time.

 Based on all the current research available in dentistry it is not possible to say with any accuracy how long implants last for.
 Our best guess is that will do very well for the first 10- 15years but beyond this we cannot say for sure how things will last.
 In some patients, for the reasons mentioned above, the implants may not last as long as this.

 Please see the following pages for more information.
 Implant FAQs

-If you would like more information or to make an appointment at our Dental Practice in Hawkhurst, Kent please contact our Reception Team on 01580 752202 or firstname.lastname@example.org who will be more than happy to help with any matter.
+If you would like more information or to make an appointment at our Dental Practice in Hawkhurst, Nr Cranbrook on the Kent and East Sussex border please contact our Reception Team on 01580 752202 or firstname.lastname@example.org who will be more than happy to help with any matter.